cypress-io/cypress/source/api/commands/then.md

 Normally you'd use implicit subject assertions via [should](https://on.cypress.io/api/should) or [and](https://on.cypress.io/api/and), but it's sometimes it's more convenient to write explicit assertions about a given subject.

-[block:callout]
-{
-  "type": "warning",
+{% note warning  %}
-  "body": "Any errors raised by failed assertions will immediately bubble up and cause the test to fail."
+Any errors raised by failed assertions will immediately bubble up and cause the test to fail.
-}
-[/block]
+{% endnote %}

 ***